500+

 What the research shows

 Rock-solid for strength, power, and muscle when you train.
-Emerging and promising for the brain (memory, sleep-deprived focus, aging).
+Real but early for the brain in specific settings (sleep-deprived focus, memory) — though the "cures neurodegenerative disease" and "smart drug" hype has outrun the actual trials, which came back negative for Parkinson's and ALS.
 Weak-to-none for fat loss or testosterone.

 How to use it